 The interior of the fort covers an area of some 4000 square metres.
 It is very uneven and includes several rocky outcrops.
-The east and south sides of the hill are steep and include several vertical crags.
+The east and south sides of the hill are steep and include some vertical crags.

 Although the fort has not been excavated, it has recently been archaeologically surveyed.

 Hillforts in Scotland

 The majority of hillforts in Scotland date from the Iron Age, the later half of the first millennium BC.
 Some were also constructed (or reused) in the first millennium AD (the Early Historic period).

 When Julius Caesar wrote De Bello Gallico in the middle of the 1st century BC, a first hand account of his Roman conquest of Celtic Gaul, he described contemporary Celtic hillforts, noting that: "they had secured a place admirably fortified by nature and by art."

 This eloquent description captures the essence of a hillfort, the builders using both natural topography and well-built defences.

 Hillforts were both defensive strongholds and clear statements of land ownership and tribal belonging.
 Pictish forts in the Highlands likely include the smaller fortified citadels of Craig Phadrig, Tor Dhuin, Dun da Lamh and Dun Deardail.
 However, few have been properly excavated or dated.

 Visiting Dun da Lamh fort

 The exact location of Dun da Lamh fort is grid reference NN 582 929.